Former United States Merchant Marine Academy graduates bring in $142K on average.

 United States Merchant Marine Academy grads who fare the best in terms of salary hold a Bachelor of Science in Bachelor of Science (BS / BSc) and earn a median salary of $144K per year.
 A Bachelor's Degree offers the lowest median annual financial reward ($129K).

 Knowledge of Project Management seems to be related to bigger paychecks; in fact, skilled alumni bring in salaries that are 9 percent more than their former classmates' salaries (around $129K).
 A majority of United States Merchant Marine Academy grads wind up using Project Management at their job, which is one of the most common skills among alumni.

 When it comes to benefits, there is room for improvement — only two-fifths of alumni are paid for vacation and just two-fifths of alumni for sick time.
-A strong majority of grads receive health insurance, and nearly all graduates get dental coverage.
-A fair number of survey participants save up for retirement through a 401(k) plan.
-Other benefits awarded to United States Merchant Marine Academy alumni include tuition reimbursement and a casual working environment.
+Health benefits extend to a fair number of alumni, and nearly all graduates also receive dental coverage.
+A strong majority of alums allocate some part of their earnings to a company-sponsored 401(k) savings plan.
+Additional perks enjoyed by United States Merchant Marine Academy grads include tuition reimbursement and a casual working environment.

 Tell us about your current job and your skillset, and we’ll let you know how much employers are paying in your area.